victoriyaforsythe/PyVALION/README.md

 ```
 git clone https://github.com/victoriyaforsythe/PyVALION.git
 cd PyVALION
-python -m build .
 pip install .
 ```

 See the documentation for details about the required dependencies.

-# Example Workflow for GIRO parameter Validation
+# Example Workflow for GIRO Parameter Validation

-1. Create the model output dictionary
-Record your model output into a dictionary called model with the following keys: 'NmF2', 'hmF2', 'B0', and 'B1', shaped as [N_time, N_lat, N_lon].
+1. Create the model output dictionary: Record your model output into a dictionary called model with the following keys: 'NmF2', 'hmF2', 'B0', and 'B1', shaped as [N_time, N_lat, N_lon].

 N_time: number of time steps (e.g., 96 for 15-minute resolution)